Build a sales channel onboarding and account connection flow

 You can save the returned token in your database.
 This the merchant account's identifier and you can use it to communicate with Shopify on behalf of the merchant.

-You need to redirect the user to your apps' account page in Shopify.
+You need to redirect the user to your sales channel app's account page in Shopify.
 To embed your app in Shopify, you need to use Shopify App Bridge.
 You need to use the Empty state component from Shopify Polaris to build the screen that hosts a value statement, an illustration, and a button for the account connection component.

-By default your app's first onboarding screen might look similar to the following:
+By default your sales channel app's first onboarding screen might look similar to the following:

 You need to use the account connection component from Polaris to connect the merchant to your channel.
 The form needs to reflect your company branding.
 This clearly informs the merchant that they’re connecting to your account and helps create trust.
 It needs to be clear who merchants need to contact with any questions around onboarding.

-Refer to the component examples to see the account connection from a user’s perspective.
+To see the account connection from a user’s perspective, refer to the component examples.

-For example, your account connection form might look something like the following:
+For example, your account connection form might look similar to the following:

 If you have any qualifying steps, eligibility requirements, or additional onboarding requirements, then these need to be included in the account connection form.
 This is also where you can surface the app's terms of service (TOS).
 Shopify recommends keeping your setup flow to a maximum of 3-4 separate steps to keep the onboarding process simple.
 Some topics that are typically included are product categories and fulfillment options.
 For example, if you're building a marketplace app, then you can call out expectations around fulfillment options and order management as part of this flow.
 This is also a good place to collect payment details from merchants so that you can pay them for sales on your marketplace.
 Regardless of what type of sales channel app you're building, you need to be clear and upfront about your app's pricing and fees.
-If your app uses the checkout API, then you need to prompt the merchant to agree to recurring billing using the AppSubscription resource.
-For more information, refer to Get Paid.
+If your app uses the Checkout API, then you need to prompt the merchant to agree to recurring billing using the

-Your additional steps might look something like the following:
+Your additional steps might look similar to the following:

 MerchantApprovalSignals field on the GraphQL Admin API's